 Rosanne’s words are wonderful reflections of what she is like as a human being.
 She is honest and forthright, absent of melodrama, constructively critical, refreshingly opinionated, and can speak beautifully and lovingly without relying on sappy sentiment.
 Plus, her honest expressions of middle age and motherhood resonate particularly well for me, personally.

 Bonus: Rosanne writes beautifully of her childhood, her adult life, and her new album, The River and the Thread, in the most recent Oxford American: Southern Music Issue.
 Read her story, “The Long Way Home”, here.
-More on The River and the Thread coming soon.
+Read more about The River & the Thread on our Journal.

 Photo of Rosanne (wearing Alabama Chanin) courtesy of Clay Patrick McBride.